jjg/vros/journal.md

 Making progress on the graphics programming.
 I'm able to initialize the framebuffer and draw some primative shapes.

 Trying to implement double buffering but creating segfaults instead.

+## 09142020

+Figured out that the mmap() call to use "panning" of the framebuffer for double-buffering was failing.
+This manifested as a segfault because I wasn't checking the return value of mmap() before using it as a pointer.
+Since -1 isn't a memory location my program is allowed access to, segfault.

+Now that I know where things are going wrong I can troubleshoot the proper thing.

+Looks like the heart of the problem is that the panning-based double-buffering I'm trying to use isn't possible because the video driver's maximum buffer is smaller than double the size of the display.
+I could use a smaller resolution, but that's not terribly useful (and may not even be an option depending on how it's formatted on the HMD's display).

+It's worth making a note to test this code on the Pinephone and see what values it's framebuffer driver returns; maybe we'll get lucky?

+If not, I'm going to have to find a different way to implement the double buffer.